-Use up Thanksgiving leftovers or just give your traditional chicken noodle soup a twist with this incredibly easy Instant Pot Turkey Noodle Soup.
-This recipe is super easy to make in under 20 minutes and is a great way to use up pantry ingredients or what you have on hand!
+Use up Thanksgiving leftovers with this incredibly easy Instant Pot Turkey Noodle Soup!
+This cozy comfort food soup recipe is super easy to make in under 20 minutes.
+A delicious way to use up pantry ingredients you have on hand!

 Jump to:

 Soup season is officially here!
-If you're looking for a way to use up leftovers from Thanksgiving or you are in the mood for a fun twist on a traditional soup, definitely give this instant pot turkey noodle soup a try!
+If you're looking for leftover turkey recipes or you are in the mood for a fun twist on a traditional soup, definitely give this instant pot turkey noodle soup a try!

-Other recipes like pressure cooker chili, chicken tortilla soup or corn chowder are a few other delicious soups to try!
+Other recipes like pressure cooker chili, chicken tortilla soup, this chicken pastina soup recipe, kale and sausage soup, or corn chowder are a few other delicious soups to try!
 And don't forget about these 25 chicken soups you are definitely going to love!

-- A delicious and easy twist on traditional chicken noodle soup.
+- A delicious and easy twist on traditional chicken noodle soup that is full of great flavor!

-- Homemade instant pot turkey noodle soup is a cozy and comfy dish that your entire family will love.
-Super kid friendly recipe!
+- Homemade instant pot turkey noodle soup is a cozy and comfy dish that your entire family will love on a cold day.
+This is a super kid-friendly recipe!

 - Easy to freeze and store for freezer meals when you don't feel like cooking.